 Surgical Technologists are allied health professionals who are an integral part of the team of medical practitioners who provide surgical care to patients in a variety of settings.
 The Surgical Technologist works under medical supervision to facilitate safe and effective surgical procedures by ensuring that the operating room or environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.
 A Surgical Technologist possesses expertise in the theory and application of sterile and aseptic technique.
 He / she combines the knowledge of human anatomy, surgical procedures, and instrumentation, tools, and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.

 They become members of operating room teams that typically include surgeons, anesthesiologists, and nurses.
 They prepare surgical instruments and equipment, prep patients, monitor vital signs, keep track of materials used during surgery, transport specimens to the lab and other support duties.

-According to the Occupational Outlook Handbook (2010-11 editions), the median average
+According to the Occupational Outlook Handbook (2012 edition), the median average

 **For the Diploma Option we also offer an Accelerated Alternate Deliver (AAD) BRIDGE Program for currently practicing, non-certified, Surgical Technologists.
-CLICK HERE if you are interested in the BRIDGE Diploma program.

 CLICK ON A LINK BELOW TO COMPLETE A SURVEY ABOUT YOUR EXPERIENCE WITH OUR PROGRAM.
 WE WILL USE THE INFORMATION FROM THE SURVEY TO MAKE IMPROVEMENTS TO OUR PROGRAM TO BETTER SERVE OUR STUDENTS AND OUR COMMUNITY.